mosheLevAri/IOT_infrastructure/README.md

 	- Implements a module directory monitor using the Observer pattern.
 	- Detects changes in the module directory and dynamically loads new functionality into the Singleton 		Command Factory.

-## Flow
-- The Gateway Servlet receives requests from clients through HTTP, UDP, or TCP protocols.
-- The Gateway Servlet parses the request into JSON format.
-- The parsed request is added as a new task to the Thread Pool.
-- The Thread Pool assigns the task to a worker thread for execution.
-- The Request Handler analyzes the request and maps it to the corresponding command in the Singleton Command 	Factory.
-- The Singleton Command Factory creates an instance of the selected command.
-- The executed command interacts with the MongoDB module for data storage and retrieval.
-- The command performs specific operations based on the requested function, executing I/O operations on the MongoDB database.
-- The result of the command execution is returned.
-- The Response is prepared and sent back to the client.

 ## Usage
 To utilize the IoT infrastructure, follow these steps: